Debunking common myths about electric scooter accidents

 What Are the Most Widespread Myths of Electric Scooter Accidents?

-There is a common misunderstanding that electric scooters are inherently harmful.
+There is a common misunderstanding that electric scooter accidents are inevitable and that every electric scooter accident leads to serious harm.
 While e-scooter incidents can and do occur, they are not the death traps they are sometimes portrayed to be.
 Most accidents are caused by the actions of riders.
-So being stuck to safety guidelines and respecting road safety can significantly decrease scooter collisions.
+Following electric scooter safety tips and respecting traffic rules can significantly reduce the risk of a scooter accident today involving an electric scooter or EV scooter.

 Here are a few common myths about electric scooter accidents: